CodeConnoisseur74/team7-grogu-23-hackathon/README.md

 ## Game rules

-The player starts with one of the chosen hero profiles (4-10 choices) The random Villain is chosen
+The player starts with chosing one of the hero profiles (4-10 choices).
+A random Villain is selected for the player.

 Hero:
-- Has preset starting number of 4 different colors “dices” minimum 1 maximum 3
+- The player begins with 4 different preset colors of dice (minimum 1, maximum 3)
-- Some of the hero profiles have also black but have fewer of the standard ones
+- Some of the hero profiles have also black (wild) dice, in exchange for fewer of the standard ones
-- Each hero has a different setup with different strengths and weaknesses
+- Each hero has varying sets of strengths and weaknesses
 - The amount of dice each hero can accumulate is different but the space can be given as a reward as well
-- The black dice are given either for specific heroes (or later as a reward)
+- The black dice are given either for specific heroes or later as a reward

 Villain: